osiam/connector4java-integration-tests/README.md

 - `osiam.database.port`
   The port where the database for OSIAM is running.
 Defaults: Postgres:
   `15432`, MySQL: `13306`
-- `osiam.mail.host`
-  The mail host where OSIAM is connecting to.
-Default: `localhost`
-- `osiam.mail.port`
-  The mail port where OSIAM is connecting to.
-Default: `11110`

 Here is an example when docker running in a boot2docker vm: